 This vegan holiday recipe makes enough to serve a crowd, and would beautifully complement your savory Thanksgiving turkey and creamy mashed potatoes.

-It's also easy enough to whip up for any busy weeknight meal throughout the year.
+It's also an easy side dish to whip up for any busy weeknight meal throughout the year.

 Ingredients